Baháʼí Faith in Andorra

 The Baháʼí Faith in Andorra begins with the first mention of Andorra in Baháʼí literature when ʻAbdu'l-Bahá listed it as a place to take the religion to in 1916.
 The first Baháʼí to pioneer to Andorra was William Danjon Dieudonne in 1953.
 By 1979 a Baháʼí Local Spiritual Assembly in Andorra-la-Vella is known.
 In 2005 according to the Association of Religion Data Archives (relying on World Christian Encyclopedia) there were about 80 Baháʼís in Andorra.
-In 2010 Wolfram Alpha estimated about 120 Baháʼís.

 Early phase

 ʻAbdu'l-Bahá's Tablets of the Divine Plan

 In the history of the Baháʼí Faith the first mention of Andorra is in the twentieth century. ʻAbdu'l-Bahá, the son of the founder of the religion, wrote a series of letters, or tablets, to the followers of the religion in the United States in 1916-1917; these letters were compiled together in the book titled Tablets of the Divine Plan.
 The seventh of the tablets was the first to mention several countries in Europe including beyond where ʻAbdu'l-Bahá had visited in 1911-12.
 Written on April 11, 1916, it was delayed in being presented in the United States until 1919 — after the end of World War I and the Spanish flu.
 The seventh tablet was translated and presented by Mirza Ahmad Sohrab on April 4, 1919, and published in Star of the West magazine on December 12, 1919.

 "In brief, this world-consuming war has set such a conflagration to the hearts that no word can describe it.
 In all the countries of the world the longing for universal peace is taking possession of the consciousness of men.
 There is not a soul who does not yearn for concord and peace.
 A most wonderful state of receptivity is being realized.… Therefore, O ye believers of God!
 Show ye an effort and after this war spread ye the synopsis of the divine teachings in the British Isles, France, Germany, Austria-Hungary, Russia, Italy, Spain, Belgium, Switzerland, Norway, Sweden, Denmark, Holland, Portugal, Rumania, Serbia, Montenegro, Bulgaria, Greece, Andorra, Liechtenstein, Luxembourg, Monaco, San Marino, Balearic Isles, Corsica, Sardinia, Sicily, Crete, Malta, Iceland, Faroe Islands, Shetland Islands, Hebrides and Orkney Islands."